ashikashekar/CS-351-Full-Stack-Group-2-Project/README.md

 # Idea Finalization

 **From 5 project ideas you have above, please choose one of the project that you are going with for the rest of the semester.
 Explain why you are going with that project**

+We are going with Track 1: AI Overuse Awareness.
+This is the project we are going with because we think it would be interesting that in a time where there is so much reliance on AI among college students, it would be enlightening to see just how much people are dependent on openAI.

 # Extra Credit (Only do this if you are done with Idea Finalization)